hex358/pysand/README.md

 * Append its RGBA color.
 * Add its name to `el.names`.
 * Define its behavior in `el.element_types`.
 Classes Flame, Powder, Plant or Seed just simplify the construction of your element.
 To assign it packs of interactions (being burnable/hot/liquid/etc.), set property `class_tags`, or for more specific interactions, use `custom_interactions`.
+* If you want, add special effects (like bloom or color gradient) in post-processing shaders.

 ## Contributing